 "Paul Kupperberg was excited to work on the story when he heard about it," Gorelick added.
 "He had worked on public service stories when he was at DC Comics, so he knew how important this sort of thing is.
 And the artist, Jeff Schultz, was really up for doing this too."

 While Archie and the gang stay in character during the story, Gorelick admitted that the subject turns pretty serious by the time the subject is addressed.
 "The story itself isn't funny," Gorelick said.
 "It's still an Archie story.
 They all stay in character, and they're funny kids.
-But they get serious when they share information about this program."on the MADD website to receive a free handbook about starting a conversation with teens about alcohol.
+But they get serious when they share information about this program."The official PowerTalk 21 Day is April 21st, and it's encouraging parents to talk to their teenagers about not drinking until age 21, and certainly not drinking and driving.
+Parents and anyone concerned about teenage drinking and driving can sign up on the MADD website to receive a free handbook about starting a conversation with teens about alcohol.

 "They're taking a bunch of books from us to distribute," Gorelick said.
 "This is only the beginning.
 The focus is on parents starting to talk to their teenage children, starting on April 21st, and then it will be part of the program on April 21st every year going forward."